frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

     uniq --check-chars=40 > "${QUALITY_FILE}" &
 ```

-The result is a file with three columns:
+The result is a table with three-columns, sorted by increasing length:
 1. amplicon name,
 1. lowest expected error observed for that amplicon,
 1. amplicon length